Gignoot/Ender-5-pro-Firmware-bugfix2.0.x/README.md

 Put the firmware_20210320-220916.bin file on your SDCARD , turn off your printer, insert the sdcard into your printer and turn on the printer.

-Wait a few seconds for the bleu screen to go away and the initial boot screen appears.
+Wait a few seconds for the blue screen to go away and the initial boot screen appears.

 Go to advanced menu , and all the way at the bottom select "Initialize EEPROM", and confirm.